decentralized-identity/sidetree/docs/protocol.md

 > - The recovery key of a DID can only be rotated through a recover op.
 If the primary secret key is lost or compromised, the owner can change it to a new pair through Recover op.
 If the owner loses the recovery key, but still has access to her primary key, she can invoke the Delete op to delete her DID.
 However, if the owner’s recovery key gets compromised, then she loses complete control of her DID.

-# Q&A
+# FAQs
-* Why have different payload name for each type of write operations?

-  Each write operation type have different payload schema.

-* Why assign a _transaction number_ for invalid transactions?
+* Why assign a _transaction number_ to invalid transactions?

-  In the case of an _unresolvable transaction_, it is unknown if the transaction will be valid or not if it becomes resolvable, thus it is assigned a transaction number such that if the transaction turns out to be valid, the transaction number of existing valid transactions remain immutable.
+  In the case of an _unresolvable transaction_, it is unknown if the transaction will be valid or not if it becomes resolvable, thus it is assigned a transaction number such that if the transaction turns out to be valid, the transaction number of valid transactions that occur at a later time remain immutable.
 This also enables all Sidetree nodes to refer to the same transaction using the same transaction number.

-* Why is a request payload encoded?

-For the ease of implementation of signature verification code.